 What is the composition of Fungal cell walls?
 Fungi are eukaryotes and have a complex cellular organization.
-As eukaryotes, fungal cells contain a membrane-bound nucleus where the DNA is wrapped around histone proteins.
+In eukaryotes, fungal cells contain a membrane-bound nucleus where the DNA is wrapping around histone proteins.
 A few types of fungi have structures comparable to bacterial plasmids (loops of DNA).

 Fungal cells also contain mitochondria and a complex system of internal membranes, including the endoplasmic reticulum and Golgi apparatus.

-a layer of β-1,3-glucan (zymosan): Glucose polymers that function to cross-link chitin or chitosan polymers. β-glucans are glucose molecules linked via β-(1,3)- or β-(1,6)- bonds and provide rigidity to the cell wall while α-glucans are defined by α-(1,3)- and/or α-(1,4) bonds and function as part of the matrix
+- A layer of β-1,3-glucan (zymosan): Glucose polymers that function to cross-link chitin or chitosan polymers. β-glucans are glucose molecules linked via β-(1,3)- or β-(1,6)- bonds and provide rigidity to the cell wall while α-glucans are defined by α-(1,3)- and α-(1,4) bonds and function as part of the matrix

 The fungal cell walls surround the fungal cell outside of the plasma membrane.
 Chitin, which is extruded by the plasma membrane, is the largest component of the wall.
 Glucans, a type of polysaccharide, give the wall rigidity.
 Proteins, particular mannans, reside in the fungal cell wall and work as enzymes to synthesize more of the cell wall.
 The chitin in the cell wall helps scientists distinguish fungi cells from the cells of plants, bacteria, and protists.